Say what? 8 of the most over-used phrases in the horseworld - Horse & Hound

 Horse people are prone to the odd cliché or two, just like any other walk of life.
-Here are a few over-used phrases you’ve probably come across…
+Here are a few over-used phrases you’ve almost certainly come across…

 1. “Genuine reason for sale”

-Something that regularly pops up in horse ads, of course there’s a ‘genuine’ reason for sale – you may well be genuinely terrified of the beast because he keeps double-barrelling you.
-It’s like when Simon Cowell says, ‘you’re the best singer in the competition, and I genuinely mean that’ on the X Factor, and it’s actually the most insincere thing you’ve ever heard.
+Something that frequently pops up in horse ads, of course there’s a ‘genuine’ reason for sale – you may well be genuinely terrified of the beast because he keeps double-barrelling you.
+It’s like when a judge on a TV talent show says, ‘you’re the best singer in the competition, and I genuinely mean that’ – actually it’s probably the most insincere thing you’ve ever heard.

 2. “Dope on a rope”